-The Jewish Historical Museum has taken measures to make a safe visit possible.
+Joods Historisch Museum has taken measures to enable a safe visit.
 Buy your tickets in advance and prepare your visit well.
-More information about the corona measures can be found here .
+Check the link for more information

 A unique picture is given of Dutch Jewish life in all its facets, then and now.
 The museum has an extensive multimedia collection.
 From paintings to films and from utensils to 3D presentations.
 In addition, there are always one or two temporary exhibitions.
 Within the Jewish Historical Museum is another special location, especially for children: the Children's Museum.